1 - Telemetry Dashboard

 Number of alerts

-The total number of alerts analyzed by the Samurai platform and SOC analysts.
+The total number of alerts analyzed by the SamurAI platform and SOC analysts.

 alerts.png